All the smart cookies are using content marketing to drive awareness, enquiries and sales. But what is it?

 Using content as a marketing tool isn’t a new idea.
 But universal business internet use has catapulted its importance up the marketing heirarchy.

-While never assume marketing solutions before we know our clients well, the content marketing approach is core of how BuzzedUp works with clients.
+While we never assume marketing solutions before we know our clients well, the content marketing approach is core of how BuzzedUp works with clients.
 We’ve found that, over time, it delivers a strong return for many sectors and markets.

 Fine, but what does Google say about it?